merely-useful/py-rse/index.md

 or anything else that is shorter than a book and aimed at people other than its creators.

-But modern publishing involves much more than producing a printable PDF.
+But modern publishing involves much more than producing a printable PDF and making it available on a preprint server such as [arXiv][arxiv] or [bioRxiv][biorxiv].
 It also entails providing the data underpinning the report and the code used to do the analysis:\index{reproducible research}